bluegrassdigital/wordpress-azure-docker/OPERATIONS.md

   - When `DOCKER_SYNC_ENABLED=1`, Apache initially serves from `/home` and switches to `/homelive` only after the initial sync completes (atomic docroot switch)
 - Complete setup: browse to your site domain and follow the WordPress installer.
 - .htaccess: WordPress normally writes this.
 Apache is configured to allow overrides for the active docroot (`/var/www/current`).
 If needed, copy our template to `/home/site/wwwroot/.htaccess` (persisted storage) from `file-templates/htaccess-template`.
+  - If you see 500 errors after enabling rewrites, audit `/home/LogFiles/sync/htaccess-audit.log` or enable `HTACCESS_SANITIZE=1` to automatically comment out incompatible directives.

 #### WordPress Azure Monitor plugin
 - Bundled at `/opt/wordpress-azure-monitor` and mirrored to `/home/site/wwwroot/wp-content/plugins/wordpress-azure-monitor` on container start.